dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 relationships.

-A DOTS server may be associated with one or more DOTS clients, and those DOTS clients may belong to different entities.
+A DOTS server may be associated with one or more DOTS clients, and those DOTS clients may belong to different domains.
 An example scenario is a mitigation provider serving multiple attack targets ({{fig-multi-client-server}}):

 ~~~~~